 Together, these readings point to a central teaching of the liturgy; that God is calling us to orient our lives to Him alone; and we are reminded of the command from Jesus’ Sermon on the Mount to never be anxious to satisfy the cares of the world, saying “seek first His kingdom and His righteousness, and all these things shall be yours as well.”

 Indeed, whenever during the liturgy we move to process to the sanctuary, during the opening, the offering, and the Communion rite.
-Whenever we stand or knell to pray or confess.
+Whenever we stand or kneel to pray or confess.
 Whenever we sit to attend our ears towards what is being spoken from the ambo or sanctuary, what the liturgy is doing is teaching us to orient our lives to the Lord.
-In the older liturgies and older church buildings, everything was oriented towards the seat of God’s revelation; Mount Calvary.
-To Mount Calvary, the prayers and confessions of the Priest and the People were liturgically and physical oriented.
-In the Novus Ordo Rite, we are liturgically and physically oriented to the divine altar where through the memorial sacrifice, the promises of Calvary comes to life in Real Presence of Christ Jesus.
+In the older liturgies and older church buildings, everything was oriented toward the seat of God’s revelation; Mount Calvary.
+To Mount Calvary, the prayers and confessions of the Priest and the People were liturgically and physically oriented.
+In the Novus Ordo Rite, we are liturgically and physically oriented to the divine altar where through the memorial sacrifice, the promises of Calvary comes to life in the Real Presence of Christ Jesus.

 In this way, through this liturgical and physical orientation, the divine hope of the Church is that who we are during the liturgy is who we will be when we return back to the world.
 In the instant case, that Him who we have orientated ourselves to during the liturgy is Him who we will orientate ourselves to in the world.

 For, the cares of the world are many.
 Even during the liturgy, how easy is it is to get distracted about the plows of the world – what are you eating for dinner? what bills need to be paid? what’s going to happen at work tomorrow? what are the kids doing? – And the world is always pressing against us its cares.
 The world wants us to care about this plow and that plow, this war, this election, this tragedy, this new thing, this and that, this and that – the cares of the world are never-ending.
-Now, we can attend to these things, but we cannot orientate ourselves to them; that is, they are not consequently in the direction we that are moving towards.
+Now, we can attend to these things, but we cannot orientate ourselves to them; that is, they are not consequently in the direction we are moving towards.
 Try orientating yourself toward your finances and see what a wreck your life becomes.
 Try orientating yourself towards your job or towards your kids – keep playing this game where you straddle the fence by plowing in the world while trying to live out the call of your Baptism.
 Duplicity never ends well.